There’s no shortage of ways to increase sales for your ecommerce business.

 Where Do Google Shopping Ads Appear?

+In either case, they’re one of the first things a user sees in search results, making them prime real estate.
 Of course, that’s great news because the top of the search results is prime digital real estate.

 However, Google Shopping Ads Aren’t for Everybody

 By now, you might be sold on the idea of Google Shopping advertising might sound great in theory but that doesn’t mean that they’re right for you in practice.